ShaniZiger/movie_recommender/README.md

 2. Open your browser and go to: http://127.0.0.1:5000/

-3.Select a movie from the dropdown list and get recommendations!
+3. Select a movie from the dropdown list and get recommendations!